pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

         - LOCK TABLES (only dump table)
     - For TiDB downstream：
         - PROCESS (global)
-3. Add OnlineDDLChecker to check if a ddl of tables in allow list exists in online-ddl stage when DM task is all mode and online-ddl is true.
+3. Add OnlineDDLChecker to check if a DDL of tables in allow list exists in online-ddl stage when DM task is all mode and online-ddl is true.
 It will be forced to check in all mode and not checked in increment mode.
 4. Enhance schema_of_shard_tables.
-    - At first, if a machine exits the DM’s checkpoint, the DM’s subsequent task starts/resumes at the checkpoint.
-So we think the checkpoint guarantees consistency.
+    - At first, if a machine exits the DM’s checkpoint and then DM start/resume task, we think the checkpoint guarantees consistency.
+So we don't check it.
     - If not exit checkpoint:
         - For all/full mode (pessimistic task): we keep the original check;
         - For all/full mode (optimistic task): we check whether the shard tables schema meets the definition of [Optimistic Schema Compatibility](20191209_optimistic_ddl.md).
 If that meets, we can create tables by the compatible schema in the dump stage.